Miss Universe 2025: Broadcast

-With the theme "The Power of Love", the pageant will air on 21 November 2025 on the American Spanish-language TV network Telemundo.
-The program will also be made available for streaming on Peacock and AIS Play.
-American stand-up comedian and actor Steve Byrne will serve as the presenter with former titleholders Dayanara Torres and R'Bonney Gabriel providing commentary for the event.
-Thai musician Jeff Satur will perform in the event.
+With the theme "The Power of Love", the pageant aired on 21 November 2025 on the American Spanish-language TV network Telemundo.
+The program was also made available for streaming on Peacock and AIS Play.
+American stand-up comedian and actor Steve Byrne served as the presenter with former titleholders Dayanara Torres and R'Bonney Gabriel providing commentary for the event.
+Thai musician Jeff Satur performed in the event.

+Contestants

+118 contestants competed for the title: